manalGuyez2/projet_Fin_etude/public/vendors/bootstrap/site/docs/4.3/components/forms.md

 ## Help text

-Block-level help text in forms can be created using `.form-text` (previously known as `.help-block` in v3).
+Block-level help text in forms can be created using `.form-text` (Précédently known as `.help-block` in v3).
 Inline help text can be flexibly implemented using any inline HTML element and utility classes like `.text-muted`.

 {% capture callout %}
 ##### Associating help text with form controls